hogart/sugar-cube-utils/README.md

 node bin/build.js --es6 abbr about faint genderswitch
 ```

 This will create `./bundle.js` combining transpiled `abbr.js`, `about.js` `faint.js` and `genderswitch.js` files.
-Additionally you can produce minified version adding `--compress` option:
+Additionally, you can produce a minified version adding `--compress` option:
 ```sh
 node bin/build.js --es6 --compress abbr about faint genderswitch
 ```

-By default code will be transpiled to support same browsers as SugarCube.
+By default, code will be transpiled to support same browsers as SugarCube.
 If you don't have node.js installed, you can transpile code [online](http://babeljs.io/repl/).

 ## MIT License
 Copyright 2017-2020 Konstantin Kitmanov.